HelenGlover/Digital-Garden/index.md

       <a href="https://www.technologyreview.com/2020/09/03/1007716/digital-gardens-let-you-cultivate-your-own-little-bit-of-the-internet/">
         digital garden
       </a>,
       this site serves as an exploratory outlet for my thoughts.
-I view personal growth as fundamentally a process of reflection, and my goal for this space is to cultivate that growth by articulating what I read and learn. <br><br>
+I view persognal growth as fundamentally a process of reflection, and my goal for this space is to cultivate that growth by articulating what I read and learn. <br><br>
       I hope readers approach these entries not as fixed opinions but as evolving thoughts, a practice of learning in public.
 To stay authentic to that, I write freely versus being perfectly polished.
 When my opinions change or my knowledge deepens, I'll add updates accordingly.
     </p>
     <h2>Latest Thoughts</h2>